How To Use PrestaShop 1.7 Smarty Template In 2026

 {include file=”footer.tpl”}

-You might have noticed that now we can control the code that used to repeat on several pages.
-Now to make changes we only have to edit 1 file.
+You might have noticed that we can now control the code that used to repeat across several pages.
+Now, to make changes, we only have to edit 1 file.

 Smarty also has built-in caching capabilities to speed up page rendering.
-A copy of the template output file is saved in a text file, and then displayed on subsequent query calls instead of dynamically displaying the page each time.
-This can significantly speed up page rendering, especially if you need a lot of processing to create this page, for example, database calls and variable assignments.
+A copy of the template output file is saved to a text file and then displayed on subsequent query calls instead of dynamically rendering the page each time.
+This can significantly speed up page rendering, especially if you need a lot of processing to create the page, such as database calls and variable assignments.
 You can also leave the parts of the page dynamic simply by marking them as nocache.

 You can also have multiple cached versions of the same page, passing a unique cache identifier to the display() function.
 See the documentation for details.